 Today’s Pick 4 Evening results are in.
 Here are the winning numbers for Sunday August 30, 2020

-So these are your Pick 4 Evening results for Sunday August 30, 2020:
+Your Pick 4 Evening results for Sunday August 30, 2020 are as follows:

 Did you know that?